sweetmantech/docs-in-process/README.md

 ## ✨ Overview

-In Process is a revolutionary platform for artists to create, share, and monetize their digital art on the blockchain.
+In Process is a revolutionary platform for artists to create, share, and monetize their digital art onchain.
 This documentation site provides comprehensive guides for interacting with the In Process protocol.

 ## 🚀 Getting Started

-Visit our documentation at [https://docs.inprocess.fun/](https://docs.inprocess.fun/) to get started with creating your first digital art collection.
+Visit our documentation at [docs-in-process.vercel.app](https://docs-in-process.vercel.app/) to get started with creating your first digital art collection.

 ## 🛠️ Key Features